xXBJXx/ioBroker.e-control-at-fuel/README.md

 **Tests:** ![Test and Release](https://github.com/xXBJXx/ioBroker.e-control-at-fuel/workflows/Test%20and%20Release/badge.svg)

+# WARNING: This adapter is no longer maintained!
+Since there is still an adapter that does the same thing, I will stop development of this adapter.

+Link to the adapter [ioBroker.fuelpricemonitor](https://github.com/HGlab01/ioBroker.fuelpricemonitor) <br/>
+You can also find it in the iobroker adapter list since it is already in stable.

 ## E-Control-at-fuel

 ### Fuel prices for Austria

 [Forum Post](https://forum.iobroker.net/topic/33033/e-control-at-fuel-kraftstoffpreise-f%C3%BCr-%C3%B6sterreich)

-This adapter uses the service Sentry.io to automatically report exceptions and code errors and new device schemas to me as the developer.
+**This adapter uses the service Sentry.io to automatically report exceptions and code errors and new device schemas to me as the developer.
 More details see below!
+[Sentry](#sentry)**

 ## The adapter reads the fuel prices from E-Control.at:
 ![config](admin/config.png)